lform/lwind/readme.md

 ### Containers

 Tailwind's default containers are disabled in favor of a fluid container system.
-There are five container sizes that match the default breakpoint sizes.
-Containers are auto-centered with `margin-left` & `margin-right` set to `auto`.
-They also have a default padding of `px-4`.
+There are five container sizes that match the [default breakpoint sizes](https://tailwindcss.com/docs/screens).

+-   Containers are auto-centered with `margin-left` & `margin-right` set to `auto`.
+-   They also have a default padding of `px-4`.

+#### Classes

 -   `container` - Max of the `2xl` screen size
 -   `container-xl` - Max of the `xl` screen size